 If you don't want to translate using Weblate, or want to make a lot a changes at once, you can also translate offline.
 To do so:

-Once you've finished, use the "Upload translation" option in the "Files" menu on the same page that you downloaded them from.
+Once you've finished, use the "Upload translation" option in the "Files" menu on the same page you downloaded them from.

 We won't support translation of the following pages: